kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 Submit your completed exercises through the [submission application](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020)

 We're now at the state where we have the knowledge to deploy most software we'd develop into a Kubernetes cluster.
 Googling and reading the documentation will still be necessary, as always, but we can confidently move from our own local Kubernetes cluster and start using Google Kubernetes Engine.
 [Part 3](/part3)

+Read [registration instructions](/registration) to learn how to get the free students credits for Google Cloud.